liplum/flarum-jwt-auth/README.md

 // Remove the interface declaration and "satisfies" expression bellow,
 // if the plain javascript is used instead of typescript. interface VerifyResult {
+  data: {
     attributes: {
       username: string
       email: string
       /**
        * Control whether the email of user is considered as verified.
        * "true" by default
        */
       isEmailConfirmed?: boolean
+    }
   }
 }